dovjas/BaigiamasisDarbas2021/README.md

-# BaigiamasisDarbas2021
+# Website

-My firs website, responsive, built using HTML and CSS
+My first website: responsive, built using HTML and CSS